gekatateam/neptunus/plugins/processors/converter/README.md

 The conversion settings may seem complicated, but let's take a closer look at them and you'll see that they are intuitive.

 Firstly, any setting is always are `%source%:%path%:%layout%`.
-Layout is used only for time types and may be omited.
-If layout is not set, `time.RFC3339Nano` will be used.
+Layout is used only for time-based sources and targets and may be omited.
+If layout is not set, [time.RFC3339Nano](https://pkg.go.dev/time#pkg-constants) will be used.

 The source depends on path prefix:
  - `label:content-type` for label;